-The Company's condensed statements of operations includes a presentation of income (loss) per share for common shares subject to redemption in a manner similar to the two-class method of income per share.
-Net income per common share, basic and diluted, for Class A redeemable common stock is calculated by dividing the interest income earned on the Trust Account of \$108,734 for the three months ended September 30, 2020 and for the period from March 6, 2020 (inception) to September 30, 2020 (net of applicable franchise and income taxes of \$62,334 for the three months ended September 30, 2020 and for the period from March 6, 2020 (inception) to September 30, 2020), by the weighted average number of Class A redeemable common stock of 35,000,000 shares outstanding since issuance.
-Net loss per common share, basic and diluted, for Class B non-redeemable common stock for the three months ended September 30, 2020 is calculated by dividing the net loss of \$188,365, less income attributable to Class A redeemable common stock of \$46,400 by the weighted average number of Class B non-redeemable common stock of \$100,427, less income attributable to Class A redeemable common stock of \$46,400, by the weighted average number of Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding for the period.
-Class B non-redeemable common stock outstanding f
+The Company's condensed statement of operations includes a presentation of income (loss) per share for common shares subject to possible redemption in a manner similar to the two-class method of income (loss) per share.
+Net income per common share, basic and diluted, for Class A redeemable common stock is calculated by dividing the interest income earned on the Trust Account net of applicable franchise and income taxes, by the weighted average number of shares of Class A redeemable common stock outstanding since original issuance.
+Net income (loss) per share, basic and diluted, for Class B non-redeemable common stock is calculated by dividing the net income (loss), adjusted for net income (loss) attributable to Class A redeemable common stock, by the weighted average number of shares of Class B non-redeemable common stock outstanding for the period.
+Class B non-redeemable common stock includes the Founder Shares as these shares do not have any redemption features and do not participate in the income earned on the Trust Account.